romanwerpachowski/ML/docs/cppyml.md

 ### Linux

-Build from source using `SCons` and install using `python setup.py install`:
+Build from source using `SCons` and install using `sudo python setup.py install`:

 ```bash
 scons mode=release